 I have a favorite comedian, Jim Gaffigan, and if I need a distraction, I put him on while I am driving.
 Your brain can’t be happy and scared at the same time.
 It uses two completely different parts of the brain.
 So if you are in fear town, say goodbye and go to funny town.

-I always keep decaf chamomile herbal tea with me when I am on the road.
-The herbs help me feel nice and relaxed and so does the hot temperature of the tea.
+I almost always keep decaf chamomile herbal tea with me when I am on the road.
+The herbs in the tea help me feel nice and relaxed and so does the tea’s hot temperature.
 It warms me right up and helps keep me feeling calm.
+MONQ’s personal essential oil diffusers and Vitality Extract’s essential oil car diffuser are both things I highly recommend to help promote a sense of peace while you are driving.
+I have used them both, especially on longer road trips and they are amazing.

 10. Talk Your Way Through Your Panic